Aldridge Botanical Gardens

-Aldridge Gardens is a 30-acre (121,000 m^{2}) garden, prominently featuring hydrangeas, located on the former Aldridge Estate in Hoover, Alabama, United States.
+Aldridge Gardens is a 30-acre (121,000 m^{2}) botanical garden, prominently featuring hydrangeas, located on the former Aldridge Estate in Hoover, Alabama, United States.

 Local nurseryman Eddie Aldridge purchased the property from the Coxe family in 1977 as a residence.
 Aldridge, who along with his father, Loren L. Aldridge, found and patented Hydrangea quercifolia 'Snowflake', a double-flowering form of Oakleaf Hydrangea.
 In 1997 the gardens were conveyed to the City of Hoover and formally dedicated to the public.
 The site is now managed by a non-profit organization.
 A new master plan was approved in 1997 to guide the future development of the gardens.

 The gardens contain extensive hydrangea plantings, as well as a five acre (20,234 m^{2}) lake with walking trails.
 Public lectures and educational activities are scheduled throughout the year.